 15 Proven Home Remedies for Period Stomach Pain By Experts

-Women experience a wide range of stomach pains during their periods, also called dysmenorrhea.
+Women experience a wide range of period stomach pains, also called dysmenorrhea.
 Stomach cramps or throbbing can be so painful that they may make you feel like vomiting.
 However, it is crucial to distinguish between period pains and other stomach pain conditions because the treatment varies.
 For example, many women suffer from stomach ulcers during their periods, whereas the cause may be an intestinal obstruction in some cases.

 There’s no doubt that it’s one of the worst pains a woman will ever experience in her lower abdomen during her life.
 Though many medications in the market are made to treat period pain, these drugs have some side effects and might even prove harmful for your body.
 Moreover, not every woman is willing to consume drugs during menstruation.